R06NV4LDR/M450---Applikationen-testen/ReactRustTodo/Readme.md

 ### Frontend

-Frontend tests can be run with:
+E2E tests can be run with:

 ```bash
 npx playwright test